srinithi19/readme-generator/sample/README.md

-  # readme generator
+  # readme genrator

   ## Description

-  to generate readme file
+  an app to genertae readme file

   ## Table of Contents